 There are many factors that the court considers when considering an accusation of domestic violence in a child custody case.
 Some of the things that a judge will review before making a decision include:

-- Whether the child was the direct victim of any of the alleged instances of abuse from the accused
+- Whether the child was the direct victim of any of the alleged instances of abuse by the accused

-- Whether the child was a witness to any of the alleged instances of abuse
+- Whether the child was a witness to any of the alleged instances of physical abuse

 - The severity and frequency of the alleged instances of domestic violence

-- Whether the accused continues to pose a threat to the child or other parent
+- Whether the accused continues to pose a threat to the child or the other parent

 - If there is a pending criminal case against the accused